JayBazuzi/tax-calculator/docs/project_description.md

 ./run
 ```

+This will compile as needed and open `index.html` directly in your browser.
+No dev server required.

 ### Build and Test
 ```bash
 ./build_and_test
 ```

+This compiles as needed and runs any tests, including linting/static analysis.

 ## Technologies

-Single-page app with no backend that runs completely on the frontend in TypeScript.
+Single-page static HTML/CSS/TypeScript app with no backend.
+- Vanilla TypeScript (no frameworks)
+- TypeScript compiled to JavaScript using tsc
+- All tax data embedded directly in the TypeScript file
+- Opens directly in browser without requiring a dev server
-Data resets each session (no persistence).
+- Data resets each session (no persistence)

 ## UI Layout